 At King's, you will explore chemical toxicology, anthropogenic sources of environmental pollutants, molecular symmetry and orbit theory, and solid-phase synthesis.
 From the biochemical to the industrial, field trips to experiments in the lab, you'll synthesize, bond, and create from the building blocks of God's design.

 Graduates of King's Chemistry program leave with strong laboratory experience, mathematical skills, the ability to work independently, excellent oral and written communication skills, and problem-solving abilities.
 Each of these skills are desired qualifications for Canadian chemists, as indicated by Human Resources and Development Canada.

 "I explore the intricacies of God's handiwork by studying the properties of matter and its transformations.
 The small class sizes and fully equipped laboratories at King's increased my understanding of chemistry.
 The professors are knowledgeable and personable and helped me approach the field from a Christian worldview."

 King's chemistry professors and staff are committed to:

-- Cultivating a deeper understanding of the molecular world so that students can bring healing to a damaged world.
+- Cultivating a deeper understanding of the molecular so students can bring healing to the world.

 - Providing hands-on experience with laboratory tools and computer software common to practicing chemists, biologists, and environmental scientists.